ykahalan/ddkf/README.md

 # ddkf

-Minimal package providing `DDKF` for time-frequency decomposition with arbitrary kernels and learnable parameters.
+Minimal package providing `DDKF` for time-frequency decomposition with arbitrary kernels.
 Available to install with pip as package `ddkf`.

 **New in v4.0:**
 -   **Corrected algorithm** - Window-by-window kernel application matching MATLAB reference